-Bowles & Verna's comprehensive business law practice is built around the needs of businesses at all stages of development, whether they are forming start-ups or selling their businesses through acquisition or IPO.
-Our lawyers advise clients on the consequences of decisions businesses face on a regular basis such as:
+Our comprehensive business law practice is built around the needs of businesses at all stages of development, whether they are forming start-ups or selling their businesses through acquisition or IPO.

 All businesses have legal issues they need to deal with from time to time.
 Many of them involve complying with state and federal regulations or drafting agreements with other companies or entities.
 To do this, your business needs a lawyer with experience handling business transactions for companies of your size and industry.

-Although Bowles & Verna LLP is well known for its litigation expertise, it has developed and expanded its corporate and business practice considerably since 1988.
-Our role in transactional practice is to help accomplish strategic objectives — to launch new ventures, structure acquisitions, and reorganizations, manage operations and preserve assets for ultimate disposition.
+Although Bowles & Verna LLP is well known for its litigation expertise, we have developed and expanded our corporate and business practice considerably since 1988.
+Our role in transnational practice is to help accomplish strategic objectives – to launch new ventures, structure acquisitions and reorganizations, manage operations and preserve assets for ultimate disposition.
 We serve as general counsel to a number of small and mid-size companies in a variety of industries, and we provide a full spectrum of advice and counsel, including:

 Our clients include developers, owner-operators, financial institutions, and brokers.
-Recently, the firm has handled an increasing number of matters relating to problem loans, workouts, bankruptcies, and refinancings.
+Recently, the firm has handled an increasing number of matters relating to problem loans, workouts, bankruptcies, and refinancing.
 We have considerable expertise in: